Tarzzan: Endorsements

-Tarzzan and Cho Yi-hyun became Reebok's official ambassadors for its Vector 93 summer collection.
+Lee and Cho Yi-hyun became Reebok's official ambassadors for its Vector 93 summer collection.

 Philanthropy

-In 2022, Tarzzan participated and sold his items at the "Eco-friendly Charity Bazaar", organized by the Hope Friends Hunger Relief.
-Its proceeds were donated to "Spring B Salon" (봄B살롱), operated by Happy Sharing, a social enterprise for the relief of the hungry.
+In 2022, Lee participated in the ‘Eco‑friendly Charity Bazaar,’ where he sold personal items for the event organized by Hope Friends Hunger Relief.
+The proceeds were donated to Spring B Salon (봄B살롱), a community space operated by the social enterprise Happy Sharing to support individuals facing food insecurity.